 $ mkdir -p .github/workflows

-Inside the .github/workflows folder, create a file called app-tests.yml, with the contents shown in Example 86:
+In that folder, create app-tests.yml, with the contents shown in Example 85:

 name: Sample App Tests